 Oliebollen or ‘oil balls’ are typically eaten around New Years Eve or at funfairs.
-If on your holiday in Belgium, you find yourself there over Christmas, why not check out the Christmas Market and Ice festival in Bruges.
+If on your holiday in Belgium, you find yourself there over Christmas, why not check out the Christmas Market and Ice festival in Bruges, which is by far on of the most interesting European destinations.
 You’ll be sure to come across a stall (or three!)

 Snoep is candy that has sugar as its principle ingredient.
 As unexciting as it sounds, you won’t believe the efforts some of the Flemish storeowners go to in order to showcase their goods.
 And let’s be honest here- who doesn’t love walking through a candy shop?
 Feel like a 5-year old again and visit Confiserie Zucchero for some wonderful nostalgia.
 You’ll also learn how it’s all made!